Ramón C. Cortines School of Visual and Performing Arts: Theatre Academy

 The Theatre Academy offers stents a variety of classes that develop skills in acting and directing through a four-year acting program.
 The scope and sequence of each year's curriculum is designed to propel students into higher levels of acting achievement, regardless of initial experience.

 Based in the California Visual and Performing Arts Content Standards, each grade level includes work that "begins with basic techniques in discovery of self through classes that study how movement, voice production and a freeing of the inhibitions of the mind and body in improvisation classes can enhance performance."

-The Grand Arts Theatre curriculum includes Acting 1–4, Movement, Improvisation 1 & 2, Voice and Diction 1 & 2, Directing, Audition Technique, Career Management, and Stagecraft.
+The Grand Arts Theatre curriculum includes Acting 1–4, Improvisation 1 & 2, Speech 1 & 2, and Stage Tech 1-3.

 Visual Arts Academy

-Students take classes in Principles of Drawing, Ceramics, Painting, Video Production, Digital Design, Photo, and Life Drawing.
+Students take classes in Principles of Drawing, Ceramics, Painting, Photo, and Life Drawing.
 Various AP Art classes are offered year-round.
+The Visual Arts Academy is by far the most popular, with a 30%-40% of students belonging to this academy.

+Media Arts Academy

+Media Arts is the most recent edition to the academy's offered at Ramón C. Cortines School of Visual and Performing Arts.
+Students of the Media Arts Academy take classes in Video Production, Animation, Studio Photography, and Cinematography.